Countries

 This is a land of polders, windmills, long sandy beaches, rolling dunes and cosy fishing villages.
 Yes, you’ll get a taste of the big city in the Dutch capital, but you’ll also discover another side of Holland, visiting the famous cheese-making town of Alkmaar and the old harbour cities of Medemblik, Enkhuizen, Hoorn and Volendam.

-The terrain in northern Holland is overwhelmingly flat, and this cycling tour is suitable for anyone.
-You’ll follow quiet back-roads as well as canal and riverside cycle paths.
+The terrain in northern Holland is resolutely flat and therefore this cycling tour is suitable for anyone.
+You’ll ride along quiet back-roads and riverside cycle paths.
 Most days offer shorter and longer routes so this is good choice for mixed ability groups.
 Also, as your floating hotel moves with you each day, it’s also possible to skip a day if the mood takes you and relax on board.

 The captain reserves the right to make changes to the planned route due to changing wind, tide and weather conditions, and where required by organizational necessities.